glensouza/nj-dot-assessment-2024-02/README.md

 ![upload-to-library-server](./upload-to-library-server.png)

-Those files are used in intranet site for things like press releases, etc. in PDF format.
+Those files are used in both intranet and internet sites for things like press releases, etc. in PDF format.
 It's a multi-step process that could be improved with dynamic site hitting an API instead.
 A SQL Stored Procedure is used to produce the dynamic HTML for the page.
 Then a sync job runs to update the website with the latest information.